bludit/documentation-english/misc/add-plugin-or-theme-to-the-repositories/index.md

 - https://github.com/bludit/themes/blob/master/repositories.txt

 ## How to modify the file repositories.txt
 You need to generate a Pull Request to modify this files.
-Bellow some pictures how to do it via Web UI.
-This steps shows how to modify the `repositories.txt` file for plugins, but the same steps are for the repository for themes.
+Below some pictures how to do it via Web UI.
+This steps shows how to modify the `repositories.txt` file for plugins, use the same steps for the repository of themes.

 ### Step 1: Click on the pencil icon
 ![How to create a Pull Request 1](https://df6m0u2ovo2fu.cloudfront.net/images/documentation-english/how-to-pull-request-1.png)